Medicines for breathlessness

 If you find medicines difficult to swallow, discuss this with your GP or a nurse or doctor at the hospital.
 They can suggest different ways of giving you your medicine.

 Oxygen treatment is only suitable for some people who are breathless.
 Using a fan or sitting by an open window with cool air blowing on to your face may give the same benefit.
 Your doctor will let you know if oxygen therapy may help you.

-Oxygen, from either a cylinder or a concentrator, is given using a face mask or through small tubes that sit under the nostrils (nasal cannula).
+With a cylinder or concentrator, you breathe in the oxygen using a face mask, or through small tubes that sit under the nostrils (nasal cannula).
 Try using a water-based lubricant like KY Jelly® to stop your lips or nostrils becoming dry if you’re having this treatment.

 If you’d like to travel when using oxygen, there are a few things to keep in mind.
 You can find out more about this from the British Lung Foundation or NHS Choices.

 Finding a complementary therapy that helps you to relax may help you manage your breathlessness.
 Therapies such as acupuncture, aromatherapy and meditation may be helpful.